scarletti-ben/template-LOVE2D/README.md

 > One quirk of `Lua` is that instance methods accessed via `instance.method()` do not pass the instance as the first argument, whereas `instance:method` does pass it and can be thought of as `instance.method(instance)`

 # Testing a Löve2D Game
 In your project root, where `main.lua` resides, you can run `love .` in your terminal.
-This should run `Love` in the current directory using its embedded [`LuaJIT`](#lua-vs-luajit) compiler
+This should run `LÖVE` in the current directory using its embedded [`LuaJIT`](#lua-vs-luajit) compiler

 > [!NOTE]
-> You don't need `Lua` installed on your system for `Love` to run. `Love` comes pre-bundled with an embedded `LuaJIT` (just-in-time) runtime which parses and compiles `.lua` files to machine code at runtime, without you needing to think about the compilation process
+> You don't need `Lua` installed on your system for `LÖVE` to run. `LÖVE` comes pre-bundled with an embedded `LuaJIT` (just-in-time) runtime which parses and compiles `.lua` files to machine code at runtime, without you needing to think about the compilation process

 # Lua vs LuaJIT
-Whilst it wouldn't be useful for `Love` games, you can install either `Lua`  or `LuaJIT` directly for windows and run `lua main.lua` or `luajit main.lua`.
+Whilst it wouldn't be useful for `LÖVE` games, you can install either `Lua`  or `LuaJIT` directly for windows and run `lua main.lua` or `luajit main.lua`.
 The difference between `Lua` and `LuaJIT` is that `Lua` interprets bytecode, whereas `LuaJIT` translates to machine code. `LuaJIT` should be considerably faster than `Lua`, but the actual `.lua` scripts you write should be compatible with both

 # Setting Up VSCode for Lua and Löve2D
-You don't *need* to set up `VSCode` specifically for `Love`, but to get type hints it's best to follow some of the suggestsions below.
+You don't *need* to set up `VSCode` specifically for `LÖVE`, but to get type hints it's best to follow some of the suggestsions below.
 The most important extension is the `Lua` extension by `sumneko`

 ## Extensions for VSCode
 - `Lua` => The `Lua` Language Server for type hints